CallaRudolph/pingpong/README.md

 * It can count up to the provided number.
   * Example Input: 2
   * Example Output: [1, 2]
+* It returns an error if something other than a number is inputted.
+  * Example Input: $
+  * Example Output: 'Please enter a number'
-* It returns any number in the count which is divisible by 15 with 'ping-pong'
+* It returns any number in the count which is divisible by 15 with 'ping-pong'.
   * Example Input: 15
   * Example Output: 'ping-pong'
 * It returns any number in the count which is divisible by 3 with the word 'ping'.